 Are you armed with an activity idea or passionate about a community issue?

-Are you interested in having your views considered in Council decision making?
+Do you want to have your views considered in Council decision making?

-Your Say Charles Sturt is Council's dedicated community consultation website.
-It is designed so that you can contribute to some of the issues currently being considered by Council, from the comfort of your own home.
+Your Say Charles Sturt is Council's dedicated community consultation hub.
+It's designed to let you contribute to some of the issues currently being considered by Council.